Gargellen, Austria: Family Ski Guide

 (4 photos)Photos from Google Places.
 Posted by visitors.

-The village is small and the accommodation matches, a handful of hotels, guesthouses and self-catering apartments rather than a resort-sized inventory.
-Everything sits within walking distance of the valley station, which removes the usual calculus of proximity versus price.
+The village is small with accommodation to match: a handful of hotels, guesthouses and self-catering apartments rather than resort-sized inventory.
+Everything sits within walking distance of the valley station, removing the usual proximity versus price calculations.

-No luxury-tier properties appear in our data.
-Gargellen doesn't serve that market, and if you're hoping for a five-star spa hotel, Lech am Arlberg is 45 minutes away at three times the price.
+Don't expect luxury-tier options.
+Gargellen doesn't serve that market.
+If you want five-star spa hotels, Lech am Arlberg sits 45 minutes away at three times the price.

-The half-board tradition (Halbpension) is culturally embedded in Vorarlberg villages this size.
+The half-board tradition (Halbpension) runs deep in Vorarlberg villages this size.
 If your accommodation offers it, take it.
+You'll appreciate having dinner sorted after full skiing days.

 Planning Your Trip